 When deciding if a representative should be appointed, the court will consider:

-- the wishes of the adult
+- the adult's wishes

 - a capacity assessment report

 - any other evidence about the adult's capacity